SeungmoHan/SeungmoHan/README.md

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Webzen.Inc
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C++, GameServer, Windows OS
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about Everything what i developed
-- 📫 How to reach me: ...
+- 📫 How to reach me: gkstmdah97@naver.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->